Follow YHS on Twitter

 Is the Caspian Sea the next Aral lake?

-A streams of thoughts contribution by Hayat Nasirova The Caspian Sea (CS) is the largest lake on Earth.
+A Streams of Thought contribution by Hayat Nasirova The Caspian Sea (CS) is the largest lake on Earth.
 It is located at the intersection of Europe and Asia.
 It is called “sea” because it has an ocean-type earth layer at the … Continue reading

 Posted in Streams of Thought